laurcarter/Project3Repo/README.md

 ## Overview
 This Healthcare Assistant is powered by a Retrieval-Augmented Generation (RAG) pipeline.
 The application will assist users (patients and medical professionals) by:
-• Providing precise, evidence-based answers to medical queries.
+• Providing precise, evidence-based answers to medical queries,
-• Offering a voice-based interface using speech-to-text capabilities.
+• Offering a voice-based interface using speech-to-text capabilities,
-The assistant will utilize LangChain for pipeline orchestration, Hugging Face and OpenAI models for NLP tasks, and recursive retrievers for efficient information retrieval.
+• The assistant will utilize LangChain for pipeline orchestration,
+• Hugging Face and OpenAI models for NLP,tasks, and recursive retrievers for efficient information retrieval.

 ## Links to data
 https://www.kaggle.com/datasets/pythonafroz/medquad-medical-question-answer-for-ai-research/data